 Deemed Lifetime of Efficient Equipment

-Residential, Multi Family In unit bulbs and Unknown: The expected measure life (number of years that savings should be claimed) for bulbs installed June 2012 – May 2015 is assumed to be 5.2 years.
-For bulbs installed June 2015 – May 2016, this would be reduced to 5 years and then for every subsequent year should be reduced by one year.
+The expected measure life (number of years that savings should be claimed) for bulbs installed in 2018 is assumed to be 3 years and then for every subsequent year should be reduced by one year.

-Exterior bulbs: The expected measure life is 3.2 years for bulbs installed June 2012 – May 2016.
-For bulbs installed June 2017-May 2018 this would be reduced to 3 years.

 Deemed Measure Cost

-For the Retail (Time of Sale) measure, the incremental capital cost is $1.25 from June 2014 – May 2015, $1.6 from June 2015 to May 2016 and $1.70 from June 2017 to May 2018.
+For the Retail (Time of Sale) measure, the incremental capital cost is $1.20.

-For the Direct Install measure, the full cost of $2.50 per bulb should be used, plus $5 labor cost for a total of $7.50 per bulb.
+For the Direct Install measure, the full cost of $2.45 per bulb should be used, plus $5 labor cost for a total of $7.45 per bulb.
 However actual program delivery costs should be utilized if available.